 The University of Central Florida is committed to providing access and inclusion for all persons with disabilities.
 Students with disabilities who need disability-related access in this course should contact the professor as soon as possible.
-Students should also connect with Student Accessibility Services (Ferrell Commons 185, sas@ucf.edu, phone (407) 823-2371).
+Students should also connect with Students Students Student Accessibility ServicesLinks to an external site.
+(Ferrell Commons 185, sas@ucf.edu, phone (407) 823-2371).
 Through Student Accessibility Services, a Course Accessibility Letter may be created and sent to professors, which informs faculty of potential access and accommodations that might be reasonable.
 Determining reasonable access and accommodations requires consideration of the course design, course learning objectives and the individual academic and course barriers experienced by the student.